ssfsx17/sky-islands/readable.md

 They will give you Imperial food and money to entertain them, or even small pieces of land on their continent, but nothing else.
-They especially will not play their power games to advance your interests, as that would be "uncivil", despite the fact that they already play their power games all the time to enrich themselves in other ways.
-If you tell them that perhaps they should think of you as thinking living beings, then they will get angry and call you "ungrateful".
+They especially will not play their power games to advance your interests, as that would be “uncivil”, despite the fact that they already play their power games all the time to enrich themselves in other ways.
+If you tell them that perhaps they should think of you as thinking living beings, then they will get angry and call you “ungrateful”.

 ### Other Superpowers